firedev.com

 end

-I build service objects in a certain way.
-One public method call with occasional parameters passed from the controller (i.e. variables).
-Let’s extract the query to what a typical service object would look like:
+I build service objects in a simple way.
+One public method call with occasional parameters passed from controller (i.e. variables).
+Let’s extract the query to a what a typical service object would look like:

 class User